-Trees are an essential part of all bird-friendly backyards, and evergreen trees are both easy to add to landscaping and ideal for many birds.
-Because these trees can meet all of birds' critical needs, they should always be on a birder's landscaping list.
+Trees are an essential part of all bird-friendly yards, and evergreen trees are both easy to add to landscaping and ideal for many birds.
+Because these trees can meet all of birds' critical survival needs, they should always be on a birder's landscaping list.

 What Is an Evergreen Tree?

 Evergreen trees are aptly named, as they stay green year-round and always have leaves.
 It is a misconception that these trees never lose their leaves, however.
 In fact, evergreens are constantly shedding and renewing leaves in a continual cycle, unlike deciduous trees that shed all their leaves at once and have bare, empty branches through a dry or cold season.